iricigor/EC.IntroModule/README.md

 ## How to install

 You can install this module from PowerShell Gallery (preferred way) or by cloning GitHub repository.
-TODO: Module is tested both on Windows PowerShell and PowerShell Core.
+Module is tested both on Windows PowerShell and PowerShell Core and on Windows, Linux and MacOS.

 ### From PSGallery